-The attractor histogram is suitable for ordered networks - that have short transients and attractor cycles where the attractor can actually be reached and disclosed in a reasonable time, so is not practical if the dynamics are too chaotic - in that case the "skeleton" histogram is potentially an alternative method (section 31.8).
+attractor cycles where the attractor can actually be reached and disclosed in a reasonable time, so is not practical if the dynamics are too chaotic - in that case the "skeleton" histogram is potentially an alternative method (section 31.8).

-The method has been applied in RBN models of genetic regulatory networks [16, 35] with a critical degree of canalyzing functions (chapter 15) as disclosed by the Derrida plot (chapter 22).
-For CA, the method is also useful for ordered and complex (glider) rules with very high in-degree - which is a limitation on reverse algorithm methods for generating attractor basins (section 2.19).
+The method has been applied in RBN models of genetic regulatory networks [20, 41] with a critical degree of canalyzing functions (chapter 15) as disclosed by the Derrida plot (chapter 22).
+For CA, the method is also useful for ordered and complex (glider) rules11 with very high in-degree - which is a limitation on reverse algorithm methods for generating attractor basins (section 2.19).